-The intervention is run through social media such as Snapchat and Instagram to encourage young people or youth age 12-25years to maintain a healthy and safe environment in our neighborhood free of violence and crime.
-The program uses Snapchat or Instagram messages among groups or affiliates young group chats with the messages that encourage wise drinking, great social interactions, love, and peace with the theme: “ALWAYS SOBER”.
+The intervention is run through social media such as Snapchat and Instagram to encourage young people or youth aged 12-25years to maintain a healthy and safe environment in our neighbourhood free of violence and crime.
+The program uses Snapchat or Instagram messages among groups or affiliates of young group chats.
+The messages encourage wise drinking, great social interactions, love, and peace with the theme: “ALWAYS SOBER”.

-The program promotes safety, health, and freedom to minimize rates of violence and crime in our neighborhood across Victoria.
+The program promotes safety, health, and freedom to minimize violence and crime rates in our neighbourhood across Victoria.

-This is an educational intervention that raises awareness about the use and harm of Alcohol and Other Drugs (AODs).
-The program is delivered by experienced trainers in Alcohol and Other Drugs to ensure better education and awareness about harms, including the implications of substance abuse to family violence and mental health.
+This educational intervention raises awareness about the use and harm of Alcohol and Other Drugs (AODs).
+Experienced trainers deliver the Alcohol and Other Drugs program to ensure better education and awareness about harms, including the implications of substance abuse to family violence and mental health.

 The program delivers education sessions and campaigns through workshops, seminars, or online social media to educate the community, families, parents, and young people.
 The program aims at harm reduction strategy and safety for the community.